Welcome to the Portrait Order Information Page

 2. Order Confirmation and Deposit Payment

 You will receive an email detailing the final price including delivery price and approximate lead time for completing your portrait.
-The painting process takes approximately 4-8 weeks
+The lead time for portraits is currently 10 to 12 weeks.
+The actual painting process takes approximately one week depending on the size and complexity of your portrait.

 To secure your commission, I require a 50% deposit of the final portrait price.
 To pay your deposit, please go to the Payments Page.